 Investment Policy of the NPRF

-A sovereign bond, linked to the consumer price index, is to be created in 2011 for both pension schemes and insurers.
-To this end the government proposed the launch of a four-year ‘solidarity’ bond which pays an annual fixed rate of 1% with added bonuses of up to 50%, provided pension funds are invested for a longer time.
+A sovereign bond, linked to the consumer price index, is to be created in 2011 for pension schemes and insurers.
+To this end, the government proposed the launch of a four-year ‘solidarity’ bond which pays an annual fixed rate of 1% with bonuses of up to 50%, provided pension funds are invested for a longer time.
 The bond has a similar structure to the ten-year bond, paying a coupon each year and a bonus for investors who hold it to maturity.

 The shift in investment policy enabling the pension reserve to invest in Irish debt runs the risk of the NRPF becoming the sole buyer of the country’s bonds in the foreseeable future should private pension schemes not be enticed to participate.
-Irish pension fund schemes may decide to shun such a move for fear of the risk of Ireland defaulting on its sovereign debt.
+Irish pension fund schemes may decide to shun such a move for fear of Ireland defaulting on its sovereign debt.

 An additional point of concern is that the existing €24.5bn of funds accumulated in the NPRF is in itself not sufficient to cover the estimated pension liabilities in both the public sector and the state pension; recent estimates suggest that the current requirement for a fully funded pension is €116bn.
 The assets held in the NPRF were the only pre-funding that existed to cover pension liabilities.
-Under the latest reform and recapitalization of AIB this figure may be reduced significantly; the pension drawdown date of 2025 beckons!
+Under the latest reform and recapitalization of AIB, this figure may be reduced significantly; the pension drawdown date of 2025 beckons!

 Sooner or later, the crisis-haunted financial merry-go-round will come to a halt.
 There are, however, only a limited number of rides available on the carousel.
 When the music stops…..it may be the pensioners who are left standing.